 - licence vehicles converted from vans

 - licence vintage vehicles

 Wheelchair accessible vehicles:

-- can have side loading access only
+- can have side or rear loading access

 - must have enough space inside to accommodate safely and securely the number of wheelchairs they hold a licence for

 - must have suitable and enough passenger harnesses for passengers who remain in the wheelchair during the journey

 - have a full set of restraints for each wheelchair that they can carry

 - should be able to attach ramps to the vehicle when in use